Beyond the Silence: How Men Navigate Infertility Through Digital Communities and Data Sharing: Discussion

 \subsection{Contributions to Current Literature}

 We organize our contributions around three analytic dimensions.
-First, affiliation, insight, and actionable guidance drive sustained engagement through informal diagnostics, logistical coordination, and therapeutic scaffolding.
-Second, cohesive micro-communities with adaptive, overlapping roles show how mentorship and moderation extend peer-support and platform-governance accounts.
-Third, cross-posters normalize norms and transfer know-how across communities, complicating models of knowledge brokering and collective resilience.
+First, reflecting on RQ1, \S\ref{sec:dis_first} explores how affiliation, insight, and actionable guidance drive sustained engagement through informal diagnostics, logistical coordination, and therapeutic scaffolding.
+Second, by reflecting on the findings associated with RQ2, \S\ref{sec:disc_second} explore cohesive micro-communities with adaptive, overlapping roles and show how mentorship and moderation extend peer-support and platform-governance accounts.
+Third, reflecting on RQ3, \S\ref{sec:disc_three} explores how cross-posters normalize norms and transfer know-how across communities, complicating models of knowledge brokering and collective resilience.
 Together these findings advance theories of social exchange, trauma-informed design, and platform governance by foregrounding the hybrid infrastructures and relational dynamics that sustain participation in stigmatized health contexts.